eth-protocol-fellows/cohort-five/program-guide/repo-guide.md

-# Participate in the program
+# Contributing to The Protocol Repository

 As a participant in the program, you should be using this repository.
 The goal of this repo is to be: